Stocks slide in US, Europe as virus worries dominate again

 Several measures of fear in the market clenched tighter.

-The yield on the 10-year Treasury sank to 0.94% from 0.99% late Wednesday.
+The yield on the 10-year Treasury sank to 0.92% from 0.99% late Wednesday.
+Earlier this week was the first time ever that the 10-year yield dropped below 1%.
 Shorter-term Treasury yields fell as traders increase bets for more rate cuts by the Federal Reserve to try to limit the economic damage.
-The two-year Treasury yield fell to 0.58% from 0.62%.
+The two-year Treasury yield fell to 0.57% from 0.62%.

 Crude oil held relatively steady after OPEC members proposed a deep cut of production to shore up prices.
 Oil has been sliding on worries that a global economy weakened by the virus will burn less fuel.